 the two lads I had passed were having none of it.

 |View from the first floor corridor window|

-crime by saying "Watch this", and that my tagging the door 'beam' was
+crime by saying "Watch this", and that my tagging the door 'beam'

-going to lose any sleep over it.
+not about to lose any sleep over it.

 another one from the tuckshop for free), and the alacrity with which my

 accusers had leapt to 'put the boot in'.
 In all truthfulness, I can honestly